ganskef/MoCuishle/_posts/2016-01-17-mozilla-install.md

 ---
-#image: welcome-block.png
+#image: mozilla-install.png
-subheadline: "Download and get it working on Java platforms"
+subheadline: "Download and get it working on Java platforms."
 title: "Mozilla Install"
 ---